Pilot of Bryant helicopter tried to avoid heavy fog - WHIZ News

 The pilot, Ara Zobayan, was chief pilot for the craft’s owner, Island Express Helicopters.
 He also was a flight instructor, had more than 8,000 hours of flight time and had flown Bryant and other celebrities several times before, including Kylie Jenner.

-Randy Waldman, a helicopter flight instructor who lives in Los Angeles, said the radar tracking data he’s seen leads him to believe the pilot got confused in the fog and went into a fatal dive.
+Randy Waldman, a helicopter flight instructor who lives in Los Angeles, said the radar tracking data he has seen leads him to believe the pilot got confused in the fog and went into a fatal dive.

-The aircraft’s speed “means he was completely out of control and in a dive,” Waldman said.

-“Once you get disoriented your body senses completely tell you the wrong thing.
-You have no idea which way is up or down,” he said.

 Some experts raised questions of whether the helicopter should have even been flying.
 The weather was so foggy that the Los Angeles Police Department and the county sheriff’s department had grounded their own choppers.

-The helicopter was flying around Burbank, just north of Los Angeles, when the pilot received air traffic control permission to use special visual flight rules, allowing the helicopter to fly in less-than-optimal visibility and weather conditions.
+The helicopter was flying around Burbank, just north of Los Angeles, when the pilot received air traffic control permission to use special visual flight rules, allowing the helicopter to fly in less-than-optimal visibility and weather.

 Zobayan was told to follow a freeway and stay at or below 2,500 feet (762 meters), according to radio traffic.
-The pilot didn’t seem overly concerned although at one point, he asks air traffic controllers to provide “flight following” guidance but is told the helicopter is too low for that radar assistance.
+The pilot didn’t seem overly concerned, though at one point he asked air traffic controllers to provide “flight following” guidance but was told the helicopter was too low for that radar assistance.

-About four minutes later, “the pilot advised they were climbing to avoid a cloud layer,” Jennifer Homendy of the National Transportation Safety Board said Monday.
+About four minutes later, the pilot said he was climbing to avoid a cloud layer, Jennifer Homendy of the National Transportation Safety Board said Monday.

-Two minutes later, someone on the ground called 911 to report the crash.
-The helicopter had slammed into a hillside and burst into flames.

-Details of what followed are still under investigation but there are indications that the helicopter plunged some 1,000 feet (305 meters).
-It was flying at about 184 mph (296 kph) and descending at a rate of more than 4,000 feet per minute when it struck the ground, according to data from Flightradar24.
+Hormendy said investigators would look at everything, from the pilot’s history and actions to the condition of the helicopter.

-The helicopter’s rapid climb and fast descent suggest the pilot was disoriented, said Jerry Kidrick, a retired Army colonel who flew helicopters in Iraq and now teaches at Embry-Riddle Aeronautical University in Prescott, Arizona.
+Jerry Kidrick, a retired Army colonel who flew helicopters in Iraq and now teaches at Embry-Riddle Aeronautical University in Prescott, Arizona, said the helicopter’s rapid climb and fast descent suggest the pilot was disoriented.

-Disoriented pilots must instantly switch from visual cues to flying the aircraft using only the machine’s instruments, he said.

 “It’s one of the most dangerous conditions you can be in,” Kidrick said.
 “Oftentimes, your body is telling you something different than what the instruments are telling you.”